 The war on drugs turns the innocent into suspects and gives the civilized authorities the ability to search your house and probe your body.
 Law enforcement encourages people to spy and snitch on family and friends.
 Millions of people have been sent to prison for minor offenses.
 (Gupta, 2011).
 The children of prisoners have trouble fitting into society, creating a class of outcasts and future criminals.
 Large sections of society become ghettos when those in control knock people down and prevent them from improving themselves.
 All this happened after the government interfered in society.

-Civilization has spent thousands of years punishing people.
-Many people think the government is authorized to control us.
-They think God gave the government the right to rule.
-Let’s try something different.
-Choose not to punish people.
+Civilization has spent thousands of years punishing people as if God authorized the government to control us.
+Did God actually give the government this right?
+People give this right to the government.
+If you support a law against murder, and the law leads to more murders, then are you a murderer?
+Law supporters need to take responsibility for the consequences of their actions.
+Consider all the people who died due to the war on Drugs.
+Due to all the deaths, I can not consider a lawful government to be a moral thing to do.
+We must do something different.
+We could choose not to punish people.
 So what if the bad getting away seems unfair?
 Just let the bad go.
 Governments do not have the right to rule over us.
 God did not give them the right to rule.
 The masses do not have authority over the minority.
+The government has no right to tell anyone what to think

 A senior police officer told me that I should be ashamed of not respecting the government.
 This guy looked like an overgrown Boy Scout with all the merit badges.
 This representative of the law goes around all day long, expecting respect.
 This was not a small town where the local sheriff did good deeds.
 This was a big city, and this cop was a bureaucrat.
 Those merit badges were earned by pushing buttons.
 These are the people who think they can tell us what to do.
-The government has no right to tell anyone what to think.
-We need to stop prosecuting people.
+We need to stop prosecuting people, but I don’t think we will be able to do that until we find a way to make people like this cop unnecessary.

 Suppose an innocent person is presumed guilty.
 A fair trial might help that person.
 A proper court would have fair and clearly defined rules.
 Unfortunately, a civilization built on a psychotic need to punish allows Governments to set up prisons, issue fines, and outsource protection to the police to make people feel safe.
 We have become weaklings who depend on unnecessary services to protect us.
 This allows the Government to use the courts to keep us under control.
-Some of you think this control is necessary, and you might point out how cities like San Francisco limited the prosecuting of crime, and looters began robbing stores.
+Some of you think this control is necessary, and you might point out how cities like San Francisco have limited the prosecution of crime, and looters began robbing stores.
 Perhaps the problem is that humans are not made to live in such large numbers.
 We need to stop building cities that create crime.

 Next Page Chapter 12